St Monans Community Arts Festival

 - Entries should be in .jpg format and preferably be at least 5 megapixels.
 Images may be enhanced to remove spots or scratches, correct colour balance, and so on, but please don’t overdo it, and also, do not manipulate content, e.g. by adding elements to the picture – the competition is about photographic rather digital editing skills, and will be judged accordingly.

-- Winning entries may be printed and displayed, if it is possible to exhibit them in a village venue, in which case, mounts will be available for A4 size prints only.
+- if it is possible to exhibit them in a village venue, a selection of the entries may be printed, mounted and displayed.
 You may also supply mounted prints to a maximum print size of 420mm x 297mm, with mounts not exceeding 500mm x 400mm.

 - Entries will be judged by a panel of judges, who will consider a range of factors such as composition, technique, originality and interpretation of the brief.